 While the expensive rooms are completely refurbished with both hot bath and cold bath and even a private sauna.

-The name Tbilisi comes from the Georgian word for warm ‘თბილი, that means “warm location”.
+The name Tbilisi comes from the Georgian word for warm ‘თბილი, which means “warm location.”

-It´s with its height of 97,5m the third largest Orthodox cathedral in the world only after the Saint Isaac´s Cathedral in Saint Petersburg and Cathedral of Christ the Savior in Moscow.
+It´s with its height of 97,5m, the third-largest Orthodox cathedral in the world, only after the Saint Isaac’s Cathedral in Saint Petersburg and the Cathedral of Christ the Savior in Moscow.

-4. Visit the Mtatsminda Park for the stunning view over the city.
+4. Visit the Mtatsminda Park for the Stunning View of the City – Things to Do, Tbilisi

 The park can be reached by bus 124 or by the Funicular railway.